kaijan/Build-Serverless-Environment-with-AWS-Lambda/README.md

 ## Scenario
-First, you will hosting a static website in S3.
+First, you will host a static website in S3.
 You will use DyanmoDB as a database which will record the data.
 All we need to do is retrieve the data from DynamoDB and show the record in S3 web page.

 ![1.png](/images/1.png)